A Little Night Music (film): Plot

-In a town in Sweden at the turn of the 20th century, widower Frederich Egerman works as a successful lawyer but is struggling with his marriage to Anne, his 18-year-old second wife.
+In a town in Austria at the turn of the 20th century, widower Frederich Egerman works as a successful lawyer but is struggling with his marriage to Anne, his 18-year-old second wife.
 Anne nervously has protected her virginity for the first eleven months of marriage, but continues to tell Frederich that she will be ready to have sex with him "soon".
 Frederich's son (from his first marriage) Erich is studying to be a member of the church.
 However, Erich has been lusting after Anne, whom he is only one year older than.
 Trying to please Anne, Frederich purchases tickets to a play touring through the city.
 The play stars renowned actress Desiree Armfeldt, Frederich's old flame from fourteen years before.
 When they lock eyes in the theatre, Anne becomes aggravated and demands to leave.
 After the play, Frederich and Desiree reunite in her dressing room.

 While Desiree tours around Europe in play after play, her 14-year-old daughter, Fredericka, lives with Desiree's mother, Madame Armfeldt, in her estate in the country.
 Desiree, who is getting tired of her actress lifestyle, is thinking of settling down, and sets her sights on Frederich, despite his marriage.
 Desiree's own married lover Count Carl-Magnus Mittelheim eventually arrives at her dressing room and goes toe-to-toe with Frederich.
 Desiree lies and tells Carl-Magnus that Frederich is Madame Armfeldt's personal lawyer and that he was just dropping off documents.
 However, Carl-Magnus does not believe her.
 He reports the encounter to his wife Charlotte and tells her to visit Anne Egerman (whom she knows through her younger sister) and expose the affair.
 Charlotte complies, but Anne chooses not to confront Frederich.